-Use of profane/obscene language in verbal or written form, in pictures, caricatures, and/or gestures.
+2. Use of profane/obscene language in verbal or written form, in pictures, caricatures, and/or Failure on assignment/ test and Parent/Admin notification.
+Failure on assignment/ test and suspension.
+Failure on assignment/ test and failing quarter grade.

-Detention(s)
+Restorative Practices

+Detentions(s)

 ISR

 OSS

-3. Use of obscene/profane language in verbal or written form in pictures, caricatures, gestures directed at school personnel.

-OSS Recommended expulsion

-ISR
+gestures.

-4. Insubordination, refusal to comply with a reasonable request of school authorities, or disrespect.
-Failure to report for classroom detention ping, pinching or spitting.
+- Use of obscene/profane language in verbal or written form in pictures, caricatures, gestures directed at school personnel. - 4.
+Insubordination, refusal to comply with a reasonable request of school authorities, or disrespect.
+Failure to report for classroom detention - 5.
+Fighting, physical contact in which two or more students are active participants which does or could cause bodily harm.
+Hitting, shoving, pushing, tripping, pinching or spitting. - 6.
+Excessive Tardiness (Per Semester) 1st - 2nd Tardy 3rd + Tardy

+Restorative Practices ISR OSS Recommended Expulsion

-Detention(s) ISR OSS
+Restorative Practices Detention(s) ISR OSS